-Strengthening should always be done pain free begin with gentle static or isometric contractions as soon as possible after the initial acute period.
-Isometric hamstring exercises can be done with a therapist or training partnet.
-The athlete lies on their front in the prone position and partner or therapist provides resistance as the athlete contracts the hamstring muscles, holds for 3 or 4 seconds then relaxes.
+Strengthening should always be done pain-free begin with gentle static or isometric contractions as soon as possible after the initial acute period.
+Isometric hamstring exercises can be done with a therapist or training partner.
+The athlete lies on their front in the prone position and partner or therapist provides resistance as the athlete contracts the hamstring muscles, hold for 3 or 4 seconds then relaxes.

-All exercises should be done pain free both during, afterwards as well as the next day.
+All exercises should be done pain-free both during, afterward as well as the next day.
 A little bit of natural muscle soreness the following day is OK but if it is uncomfortable then take a step back.
-Again begin with 1 set of 10 reps and build up each day to 3 sets of 15 reps.
+Again begin with 1 set of 10 reps and build up each day with 3 sets of 15 reps.
 An ankle weight can be used to increase the load on the muscle.